tlindsay42/ArmorPowerShell/docs/cmd_get.rst

     Get-ArmorVM

 SYNOPSIS
-    The Get-ArmorVM function displays a list of virtual machines in your account.
+    This cmdlet retrieves the virtual machines in your Armor account.

 SYNTAX